salrashid123/workforce-federation/README.md

-## Using Google Cloud WorkforcePools with SAML
+## Using Google Cloud Workforce Identity Federation with SAML

 A sample demo of using GCP [WorkForce Identity Federation](https://cloud.google.com/iam/docs/workforce-identity-federation) using a local `SAML IDP server`.